gsej/polytunnel-monitor/webapp/notes.md

 change scale to show whole day when viewing current day

+when changing the viewing period also change the scale

 create endpoint for current temperatures and show them on the graph page too.